rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 >>> test_count_vowels_basic()
 ```

-As described above, the fact our function runs, simply returning `None` without raising any errors, means that our code has "passed" this test!
+As described above, the fact our function runs, simply returning `None` without raising any errors, means that our code has passed this test.
+We've written and run our very first test!

 Let's look more carefully at the structure of `test_count_vowels_basic`.
 Note that this function doesn't take in any inputs;
-thanks to [Python's scoping rules](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Scope.html), we can reference our `count_vowels` function within our test as long as they exist in the same "namespace".
+thanks to [Python's scoping rules](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Scope.html), we can reference our `count_vowels` function within our test as long as it is defined in the same "namespace" as `test_count_vowels_basic`.
-I.e. either  we can define `count_vowels` in the same .py file (or Jupyter notebook, if you are following along with this material in a notebook) as `test_count_vowels_basic`, or we can [import](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Import-Statements) `count_vowels` from wherever it is defined, and into the file containing our test.
+That is, we can either define `count_vowels` in the same .py file (or Jupyter notebook, if you are following along with this material in a notebook) as `test_count_vowels_basic`, or we can [import](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Import-Statements) `count_vowels` from wherever it is defined, and into the file containing our test.
+The latter scenario is by far the most common one, in practice.
 More on this later.

 <!-- #region -->